ShadowTigger333/jdcp/README.md

 ### TODO
-1. Mod out each field into their own file
 1. Add a separate character object
 1. Add doc comments
 1. Add a new field for arbitrary length "description"